Swisstory blogger Jessica Cartwright sorts out the recycling in Zurich, and gets to the bottom of why rubbish ‘saeckes’ are so tiny.

 Zurich recycles (or has disposal instructions for) the following:

 - Paper and cardboard – Paper gets bundled up monthly and collected.
 Make sure you tie it up neatly and leave it on the curb on the allocated day.
 Just put it out there when you see the piles lining up!
-There are containers for cardboard in most neighbourhoods, or you can take the cardboard back to the store of purchase for large items like electronics.
+There are containers for cardboard in most neighborhoods, or you can take the cardboard back to the store of purchase for large items like electronics.

 - Compost – This is genius: take your old banana peels and apple cores to the community compost!
 I wish I knew what they did with that stuff.
 Then again, Switzerland sure is green so it probably goes straight back into the soil somewhere.